emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have episode auto-next on (non-embed, first player). ✔️
 1. Sites UI is fine but has room for improvement. 🟡
 1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
+1. Has decent sorting but is otherwise lacking content discoverability options. 🟡
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️